balena-io-modules/balena-procbots/README.md

 ## Secret Key, Webhook Token and Integration ID

-You'll need the right private key to run the Integration.
-It is not supplied here. `ProcBot` requires the following environment variables:

-    `WEBHOOK_SECRET`: The 20 digit hex key used to authenticate messages.
-    `INTEGRATION_ID`: The ID given on Integration creation, a unique identifier.
-    `PROCBOTS_PEM`: The Base64 encoded private key generated on Integration creation.

 `VersionBot` requires the following environment variables:

+    `VERSIONBOT_WEBHOOK_SECRET`: The 20 digit hex key used to authenticate messages.
+    `VERSIONBOT_INTEGRATION_ID`: The ID given on Integration creation, a unique identifier.
+    `VERSIONBOT_PROCBOTS_PEM`: The Base64 encoded private key generated on Integration creation.
     `VERSIONBOT_NAME`: The name shown in commits and merges for PRs by the Integration.
     `VERSIONBOT_EMAIL`: Email address for the bot, (can be an empty string).
     `VERSIONBOT_FLOWDOCK_ROOM`: The room ID whose inbox will be posted to.
 If not present, Flowdock will not be used.

 You'll need to fill these fields out in `.vscode/launch.json` before debugging (if you're running this on the CLI, set envvars accordingly).
 If you're running on Resin, these must be set as Application envvars.